-Let’s deal with Fomo first: Fomo (fear of missing out) wasn’t as glaring before social media became embedded in our lives.
-Now, sleepy eyes are barely open before we’re checking our Instagram feed, twitter or Whatsapp messages.
-We’ve all felt that sinking feeling scrolling though someone else’s amazing holiday/new job/weekend away, whilst stuck doing something mundane, wishing we could fill those little squares with more excitement.
+Let’s deal with FOMO first, or Fear Of Missing Out, which wasn’t as glaring before social media became embedded in our lives.
+Now, sleepy eyes are barely open before we’re checking our Instagram feed, Twitter, or Whatsapp messages.
+We’ve all felt that sinking feeling scrolling through someone else’s amazing holiday/new job/weekend away, while stuck doing something mundane, wishing we could fill those little squares with more excitement.

-Suddenly the holidays stopped, the parties vanished and the ‘secret exciting project – can’t tell you yet’, updates dwindled.
-But we learnt new ways to nourish our social side – Zoom has had a massive increase in profits, family and friends’ online quizzes (and waking up with unexpected hangovers) became the Saturday night norm and our houses and gardens never looked so good.
+Suddenly the holidays stopped, the parties vanished and the “secret exciting project – can’t tell you yet,” updates dwindled.
+But we learned new ways to nourish our social side – Zoom has had a massive increase in profits, thanks to family and friends’ online quizzes, and waking up with unexpected hangovers, became the Saturday night norm and our houses and gardens never looked so good.
 In short, we evolved to the new normal.

-There are plenty of downsides to lockdown, but one of the upsides was having a total lack of commitments and whilst there was a re-adjustment period, it turned out we savoured a simpler life:
+There are plenty of downsides to lockdown, but one of the upsides was having a total lack of commitments, and while there was a re-adjustment period, it turned out we savored a simpler life:

 Georgia, 28 agrees: “I live on my own, so I was petrified I’d go slowly mad in lockdown, but that isn’t what happened.
 I had a routine, started the day with yoga, worked from home, went for a run, talked to friends online, called my mum more, got really into box sets… I have to admit I enjoyed not having to meet people for drinks after work and dare I say it, a break from dating was lovely!”

 But whilst we were enjoying our first jigsaw since we were eight and making sourdough starters, we also stopped venturing out.
-Suddenly every outing was accompanied by a ritual of hand sanitising, mask-wearing and walking along the street zig-zagging to avoid getting close to anyone.
+Suddenly every outing was accompanied by a ritual of hand sanitizing, mask-wearing, and walking along the street zig-zagging to avoid getting close to anyone.

 Fight or Flight

-When anxiety and stress kicks in, our internal alarm systems are on hyper alert and our survival system, which harks back to cave-man days, reacts with a fight or flight response; fight the danger head on or run very fast in the opposite direction.
-Since none of us could fight Covid head on, we opted for ‘flight’, which meant staying on the couch, closing the blinds and NOT LEAVING THE HOUSE.
+When anxiety and stress kick in, our internal alarm systems are on hyper-alert and our survival system, which harks back to Neanderthal days, reacts with a fight or flight response; fight the danger head-on or run very fast in the opposite direction.
+Since none of us could fight Covid head-on, we opted for flight, which in this case meant staying on the couch, closing the blinds, and NOT LEAVING THE HOUSE.

-Becoming institutionalised is usually used to describe people who have been released from prison and find it hard to adjust to the real world, but when I had to stay in hospital following the birth of my first child I discovered how strange it was.
-Two weeks of the daily rituals of ward life– the nurses bringing medicine, taking blood pressure and attending wounds started to become normal, as were the four walls of my room and the occasional trip to the ward kitchen for lukewarm tea.
+Becoming institutionalized is usually used to describe people who have been released from prison and find it hard to adjust to the real world, but when I had to stay in hospital following the birth of my first child I discovered how strange it was.
+After two weeks, the daily rituals of ward life – the nurses bringing medicine, taking blood pressure, and attending wounds started to become normal, as were the four walls of my room and the occasional trip to the ward kitchen for lukewarm tea.

-The anxiety of re-joining the world has the added stress-factor of not being quite sure what we are allowed to do.
-It swings wildly between FOMO (who is seeing who), to obsessing over who is breaking the rules, worrying what the neighbours think when a friend pops round for a socially distanced glass of wine and being petrified if anyone breaks the 2m rule.
+The anxiety of re-joining the world has the added stress factor of not being quite sure what we are allowed to do.
+It swings wildly from FOMO on the gossip of who is seeing who, to obsessing over who is breaking the rules, worrying what the neighbors think when a friend pops round for a socially distanced glass of wine, and being petrified if anyone breaks the distance rule.

-Jenny, 41, agrees: “I was invited round to a friend’s garden for coffee, but when I arrived, four other couples were there drinking wine and socialising.
-I panicked, made excuses and left.
+Jenny, 41, agrees: “I was invited round to a friend’s garden for coffee, but when I arrived, four other couples were there drinking wine and socializing.
+I panicked, made excuses, and left.
 My brain could not cope with more people than I had expected.”

 The worry mainly stems from fear of the unknown: Have we got Covid?
 Have we had it?
 Will there be a second wave?
 Will I get it worse than others?
 How will the older people I know cope with this?
 When will everything be back to normal?

 Fear is a primitive human function; there to protect us – making us alert by pumping adrenaline through us when we sense threat; but is also an emotional response to situations.
-We can choose positive fear (bungee jumping or watching scary movies) or actively avoid situations that expose us to what we fear most.
-In this case, FOGO protects us from potentially catching the virus but also of the unknown.
+We can choose positive fear, like bungee jumping or watching scary movies, or actively avoid situations that expose us to what we fear most.
+In this case, FOGO protects us from potentially catching the virus but also from the unknown.

 How can we stop FOGO?

-In situations like phobia of flying or of spiders for example, systematic desensitisation, where you expose the person (in a controlled environment) to their fear, means eventually over time the body’s physiological response changes and allows them to confront the fear.
-Based on this response, one route out of FOGO is to take small trips into the outside world so that your body becomes more relaxed each time .
+In situations like the phobia of flying or of spiders, for example, systematic desensitization can be useful.
+Essentially, the person is exposed in a controlled environment, to their fear, and over time the body’s physiological response changes.
+Based on this response, one route out of FOGO is to take small trips into the outside world so that your body becomes more relaxed each time.